Progressive Educational Philosophy

 The day is blocked out into periods which assign the specialist times to each group.
 Younger groups have daily routines which are highly predictable and change only rarely.
 Older students, who are mature enough to be stimulated by the unexpected, usually delight in the spontaneous schedule changes that can readily occur when teachers decide to try something different.

 This refers to the description, for each developmental level, of the progressive skills and concepts that are appropriate in a domain (such as math, or language arts).
 Teachers use this framework to set individual and group learning goals, but each may choose the particular topics, materials, and underlying themes through which they will present the specific concepts.

 We believe that the primary purpose of assessment is for the teacher to plan instruction, not to make comparisons between children.
 Therefore, we have no letter grades or class ranks, preferring to describe children as learners broadly and deeply in narrative form.
 Our children are individually assessed against national norms in reading, writing and math.
 The older students (4th grade and up) take standardized achievement tests every year.

 A team of support staff is available to assist any teacher who feels the need for consultation on a particular child’s progress.
-Times are set aside for regular discussions between classroom teachers, the language arts coordinator, the school psychologist, and the principal.
+Times are set aside for regular discussions between classroom teachers, the language arts coordinator, the school social worker, and the principal.